 Jail Capt.
 Chris Barbuto said that description is not accurate, pointing to 16 programs available for inmates in the areas of education, parenting, drug and alcohol abuse, anger management, faith, first aid and job training.
 The jail does not deserve blame for contributing to the homeless problem, he said.

 “I’d put our jail up against any in the state,” Barbuto said.
 “We’ve hired some of the greatest people I’ve ever met.
 Very compassionate, caring people.
 We have a lot more programs than we ever did.”

-Deputy Greg Cook teaches inmates at the Licking County Justice Center how to use an AED machine during a course teaching CPR skills.
+Deputy Greg Cook teaches inmates at the Licking County Justice Center how to use an AED machine during a course teaching CPR skills which are part of an Emergency responder training.
 By the end of the course each participant will be tested to be certified.
 The class also teaches how to help someone who is choking, first aid skills as well as how to administer Naloxone.
 (Photo: Jessica Phelps/The Advocate)